 Okay, so “oogle” is still a bit on the young side when it comes to language.
 But where did it come from?
 More importantly, what does it mean?

-The Meaning Of “Oogle”
+Meaning of “Oogle”

 Homelessness has become so all-pervasive in the United States—indeed, around the world—that it has become a culture, with its own set of values, its own levels of society, and even its own language.
 The word “oogle” was used at first as a way to insult people.